- Longer EC2, EBS, and Storage Gateway Resource IDs

 You are limited to requesting Spot instances per your dynamic Spot limit for each region.
 Note that not all instance types are available on Spot, and new AWS accounts might start with a lower limit.
 To learn more about Spot instance limits, please refer to the Amazon EC2 User Guide.

 If you would like a higher limit, complete the Amazon EC2 instance request form with your use case and your instance increase will be considered.
 Limit increases are tied to the region they were requested for.

 You can determine the status of your Spot request in the instance provisioning lifecycle by inspecting its Spot Bid Status code and message.
 By reviewing Spot bid statuses, you can see why your Spot requests state has or has not changed and you can learn how to optimize your Spot requests to get them fulfilled.
 You can access Spot Bid Status information on the Spot Instance page of the EC2 console of the AWS Management Console, as well as through the DescribeSpotInstanceRequests API action and the ec2-describe-spot-instance-requests CLI command.
 For more information, please visit the Amazon EC2 Developer guide.

-The following features are not yet supported for use with Spot Instances: Amazon DevPay.
+Amazon DevPay is not supported for use with Spot instances.